heroiclabs/nakama-cpp/README.md

     rtClient->tick();
 ```

-Without this the default client and realtime client will not work, and you will not send or receives responses from the server.
+Without this the default client and realtime client will not work, and you will not receive responses from the server.

 ### Authenticate